 You state that you are the counsel of record for the respondents in Matter Under Review ("MUR") 3938 which arose from a complaint filed with the Commission by Ms. Kellie Gasink.
-1/Following the filing of her complaint, Ms. Gasink requested and received a Commission advisory opinion regarding her proposal to communicate to a newspaper reporter information from the complaint and to disclose further facts regarding the allegations contained in the complaint.
+Following the filing of her complaint, Ms. Gasink requested and received a Commission advisory opinion regarding her proposal to communicate to a newspaper reporter information from the complaint and to disclose further facts regarding the allegations contained in the complaint.
 See Advisory Opinion 1994-32.

 In view of the issuance of this opinion, the respondents in MUR 3938, and you as their counsel, wish to disclose to third parties, and/or the public, all or part of the responses that respondents have filed with the Commission in opposition to the complaint in MUR 3938.
-You note that the Commission has not yet made any findings in MUR 3938.
+You note that the Commission has made a decision "to hold MUR 3938 'in abeyance' for an unspecified time."
+Assuming these disclosures can be made, you further ask whether they may be made without the Commission deeming them as a consent by the respondents to public disclosure of other confidential materials in MUR 3938.